fbpx Print

 10. Heat your oil in a heavy pan to 190 degrees Celsius (375 degrees Fahrenheit) and deep fry for 4 minutes until they are croissant-brown.
 You’ll need to do this in batches.
 Sprinkle with Maldon salt and serve with the mustard dressing (or hollandaise).

-• Author: Russell James
+• Author: Russell Clamp

 • Prep Time: 12 hours